-33.5.8 INCENTIVE HOUSING RESTRICTION - A deed restriction, covenant or site plan approval condition constituting a binding obligation with respect to the restrictions on household income, sale or resale price, rent and housing costs required by Sections 8-13m through 8-13x of the Connecticut General Statutes, as amended, and Section 33 of the Town of East Lyme Zoning Regulations.

-33.5.9 INCENTIVE HOUSING UNIT - A dwelling unit within an Incentive more multi-family or single-family dwelling units and one or more commercial, public, institutional, retail or office uses.
+- 33.5.8 INCENTIVE HOUSING RESTRICTION A deed restriction, covenant or site plan approval condition constituting a binding obligation with respect to the restrictions on household income, sale or resale price, rent and housing costs required by Sections 8-13m through 8-13x of the Connecticut General Statutes, as amended, and Section 33 of the Town of East Lyme Zoning Regulations. - 33.5.9 INCENTIVE HOUSING UNIT A dwelling unit within an Incentive Housing Development that is subject to incentive housing restrictions. - 33.5.10 MIXED-USE DEVELOPMENT A development consisting of one or more multi-family or single-family dwelling units and one or more commercial, public, institutional, retail or office uses.